Easy Watermelon Detox Water Recipe

 Watermelon-infused water is rich in antioxidants that help fight free radicals in the body.
 It also contains vitamin C which helps boost immunity and lower blood pressure.

-Watermelons contain several minerals such as copper, magnesium and potassium which improve blood circulation and reduce inflammation.
+Watermelons contain several minerals, such as copper, magnesium, and potassium, which improve blood circulation and reduce inflammation.

 How do I make Watermelon-infused water at home?

-To make a delicious drink at home, simply mix 1 cup of fresh or frozen watermelon chunks with 1 cup of filtered water in a blender for about 5-10 minutes until you get a lovely smoothie consistency.
+To make a delicious drink at home, mix 1 cup of fresh or frozen watermelon chunks with 1 cup of filtered water in a blender for about 5-10 minutes until you get a lovely smoothie consistency.

 Pour it into your favorite glass bottle or container and refrigerate for at least 2 hours before serving it cold or chilled.
 Best served chilled or cold on hot summer days!